AppliedLogicSystems/ALSProlog/docs/docs/ref/read12.md

     **`true`** In this type of read, the read susends or waits until enough characters are available to parse as a valid Prolog term.

-    **`false`** In this type of read, if no characters are available, the read will immediately return with success, unifying the ’read term argument’ (which is argument 1 for `read_term/2` and is argument 2 for `read_term/3`) with the term `unfinished_read`; any tokens consumed in the read attempt are saved in the stream data structure, and subsequent attempts to read from this stream begin with these tokens, followed by tokens created from further characters which arrive at later times.
+    **`false`** In this type of read, if no characters are available, the read will immediately return with success, unifying the 'read term argument' (which is argument 1 for `read_term/2` and is argument 2 for `read_term/3`) with the term `unfinished_read`; any tokens consumed in the read attempt are saved in the stream data structure, and subsequent attempts to read from this stream begin with these tokens, followed by tokens created from further characters which arrive at later times.

 - `syntax_errors(Val)` -- Val indicates how the system is to handle any syntax errors which occur during the reading of `Term`.
 The possible values of `Val` and their interpretations are: